cityofaustin/ags-service-publisher/README.md

          Keys are matched to service property names case-insensitively, and any underscores are stripped so that you can use `snake_case` to specify them; for example `instances_per_container` will match the `InstancesPerContainer` property.
+         - Additionally, the following "special" service properties are recognized:
+           - `replace_service`: If set to `true`, specifies that any existing service is to be replaced.
+This can be useful to set if you find duplicate services with a timestamp suffix are being created on the server.
+           - `tile_scheme_file`: Path to a tile scheme file in XML format as created by the [Generate Map Server Cache Tiling Scheme][5].
+Used for specifying the tile scheme of cached map services.
+           - `cache_tile_format`: Format for cached tile images, may be one of the following: `PNG`, `PNG8`, `PNG24`, `PNG32`, `JPEG`, `MIXED`, `LERC`
+           - `compression_quality`: Compression quality for cached tile images, may be a number from `0` to `100`
+           - `keep_existing_cache`: Specifies that any existing cache is to be preserved, rather than overwritten.
        - Service properties may be set at either at the service folder level or at the service level:
          - Service folder level:
            - Create a top-level `default_service_properties` key and then specify the service properties as above.